Drug and Alcohol Rehab in Warwickshire

 What is Cannabis Rehab in Warwickshire?

-Cannabis is often seen as a harmless, purely recreational drug.
+Cannabis is often seen as a harmless, purely recreational drug that rehab is not necessary.

 Short-term side effects of cannabis include:

-If this continued use is suddenly stopped for any reason, the tolerance that has formed can lead to withdrawal symptoms.
+If this continued use is suddenly stopped for any reason, the tolerance that has formed can lead to withdrawal symptoms at rehab.

 To help tackle these cravings and get yourself on the path towards recovery, you’ll need to undergo cannabis rehab.